EremusOne/ESPectrum/README.md

 Just connect a VGA monitor, a PS/2 keyboard, a SD Card (optional) and power via microUSB.

-Quick start from PlatformIO:
-- Clone this repo and Open from VSCode/PlatFormIO
-- Execute task: Upload File System Image
-- Execute task: Upload
-- Enjoy

-You can also flash the binaries directly to the board if do not want to mess with code and compilers.
-Check the [releases section](https://github.com/EremusOne/ZX-ESPectrum-IDF/releases)

 This project is based on David Crespo excellent work on [ZX-ESPectrum-Wiimote](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote) which is a fork of the [ZX-ESPectrum](https://github.com/rampa069/ZX-ESPectrum) project by Rampa and Queru.

 ## Features